ma-ha/rest-web-ui/html/modules/pong-easyform/README.md

 The resource will load the form definition from the URL <code>../svc/<resourceUrl>/pong-easyform</code>

 ### Field specification Conventions
-In the original form plug in, you specify everything in a propper JSON hierarchy.
+In the original form plug in, you specify everything in a proper JSON hierarchy.
 To make this easier, we now offer to use a naming convention.
 We use "|" (pipe symbol) to put all information in one string in the following ways:
 * "c*X*|*fieldname*"